neozt/pyBatchRenamer/readme.md

 ![CLI Demo](assets/demo.gif)
 ___
 ## How to use
+This project supports building using setuptools.
+The steps are simple:
 1. Clone the repository
-2. `pip install inquirer typer`
-3. `python batch_rename.py PATH`, where `PATH` is the parent folder of the folder that contains the batch files that you want to rename.

-This will initiate the CLI, which will take you through the following steps:
-  1. Select the target folder.
-  2. Optionally rename the target folder (Leave empty to skip this step).
-  3. Input the extractor mask used to extract the seq num from the original names, with %s as placeholder for the sequence number.
-  4. Input the output format you want the files to be renamed to, again with %s as placeholder for the sequence number.
-  5. Inspect the changes and confirm if it is want you wanted.
-If not, type n and the program will undo all changes made to files and folder names.

-### Alternative: Building using Setuptools
-pyBatchneo_renamer now supports building into a CLI utility tool that can be run from anywhere without the use of a bat script.

-How to setup:
-1. Run `python setup.py develop`
+2. Run `python setup.py develop`

-Now, `neo_renamer PATH` can be called from anywhere.
-Also supports relative paths, eg: `neo_renamer .`, `neo_renamer ..`, `neo_renamer .\tests`, etc.
+Now, `neo-renamer PATH` can be called from anywhere.
+Also supports relative paths, eg: `neo-renamer .`, `neo-renamer ..`, `neo-renamer .\tests`, etc.
 Additionally, it supports the `--direct` flag, which causes the program to treat the input `PATH` argument directly as the target folder, instead of the parent folder that we need to select the target folder from, effectively allowing us to skip the first selection step.

-Additional info is available by running `neo_renamer --help` command.
+Additional info is available by running `neo-renamer --help` command.
 ```
->>> neo_renamer --help
+>>> neo-renamer --help
-Usage: neo_renamer [OPTIONS] PATH
+Usage: neo-renamer [OPTIONS] PATH

   Batch rename files.
 If --direct is used, PATH will point directly to the
   folder containing the files to be renamed.
 Otherwise, PATH points at the